hodovani/hodovani.github.io/books/Book-of-Proof.md

 *Fact 1.1* If A and B are finite sets, then |A×B|=|A|·|B|.

 __Definition 1.3__ Suppose A and B are sets.
 If every element of A is also an element of B, then we say A is a subset of B, and we denote this as A ⊆ B. We write A ⊈ B if A is not a subset of B, that is, if it is not true that every element of A is also an element of B. Thus A ⊈ B means that there is at least one element of A that is not an element of B.

+*Fact 1.2* The empty set is a subset of all sets, that is, 􏰀 ⊆ B for any set B.